-All positions for Governor's Cabinet applications received by the Priority Deadline will be assigned by email.
-Cabinet positions will be assigned based on quality of application beginning the day after the priority deadline.
-If any positions remain open after Priority Deadline, they will be assigned on a first come, first served basis.
-There is a 2 person limit per school for cabinet positions.
+All positions for Governor's Cabinet applications received by the Priority Deadline will be assigned by email by 5pm CST the next day.
+Cabinet positions will be assigned based on quality of application.
+If any positions remain open after Priority Deadline, they will be assigned on a first come, first served basis. \There is a 2 person limit per school until after the Priority Deadline.